 Raccoons are among the most common and easily recognized nuisance animals in Macon and throughout Georgia.
-They're strong, stocky animals with masked faces, ringed tails, highly dexterious front paws, and distinctive ears.
+They're strong, stocky animals with masked faces, ringed tails, highly dexterous front paws, and distinctive ears.

-Rabid raccoons are more likely than healthy raccoons to be seen during the day, so if you see a raccon out and about during the day time hours, it's something to be concerned about.
+Rabid raccoons are more likely than healthy raccoons to be seen during the day, so if you see a raccoon out and about during the day time hours, it's something to be concerned about.
 The same is true if the raccoon seems confused, is walking erratically, appears to be partially paralyzed, is unusually aggressive, seems to be growling or snapping at nothing in particular, or seems friendly or tame.
 Those are all possible signs of rabies.

 Long story short, if you have raccoons living anywhere in your home, they need to be removed.